 # Web Analytics

 Web Analytics helps you understand how users arrive, browse, and engage on your website.
+It is useful for monitoring traffic quality, content performance, session behavior, and referral sources in one place.

 <figure><img src="/files/lTA2kAxfyXmcF48hYFRp" alt="" width="563"><figcaption></figcaption></figure>